 A comprehensive set of resources on everything involved in both thinking about and doing fresh expressions can be found here.

 Dynamic and inspiring days which open people's eyes to the missionary potential of fresh expressions of church.
-See above for details of 3 being held in June 2017.

 A six-session freely-downloadable course which helps people to reconnect with their communities and think creatively about new ways of being church.